-Synthetic Cannabinoids - Isms, Spice, K2, Bliss, Black Mamba, Potpourri, Bombay Blue, Fake weed, Genie, Dream, Aroma, Skunk, Mojo, Zohai, Cloud 9 (liquid form often used in e-cigarettes)^{1,2}

-The Sales of Control o Characteristics (Designer Drug) A mixture of herbs and spices typically sprayed with a synthetic compound acting as a cannabinoid receptor agonist and primary affects CB1 receptors in the brain.1 Sold legally by stating "not for human consumption" in order to evade legal controls5 Large group of drugs that act on the cannabinoid receptors that is functionally similar to THC, with some exhibiting 10 to 90 times its potency.3 Risks are increased due to the availability and variability (estimated in the hundreds) of the product, which is available online and at convenience stores and 'head shops'.2 The product has considerable inter-and intra-batch variability in smoking mixtures, both in terms of substances present and their quantity.4 Identification require gas chromatography with mass spectrometry, difficulties arise due to new formulations constantly emerging.3 The initial half-life is over 1-2 hours and elimination half-life exceeds 24-36 hours (longer than THC).5 Product is rapidly adapted by substituting other synthetic cannabinoids that have not yet been banned by existing legislation.
-4 Presentation during intoxication ^{2,5} Common Signs and Symptoms Anxiety Tachycardia Agitation Hypertension High blood pressure Extreme intoxication signs and Seizures Ischemic Strokes Aggressive behaviour Death Psychosis Euphoria Dilated pupils Chest Pain Nausea/Vomiting Mood swings Coughing Red Eyes Alterations in cognitive Functioning Myocardial Infarction Severe Anxiety, Agitation, and paranoia Monitoring and support during intoxication • Preserve client safety • Assess client's level of disorientation to determine their specific supportive safety requirements Assess / Monitor6 • Obtain substance use history if possible (i.e. type of substance, time of last use, urine sample) • Mental status (including risk of harm to self or others, and agitation) • Physical status (including vital signs, risk for falls) Supportive Interventions • Provide supportive care and reassurance Withdrawal presentation5 Symptoms may include [†] Restlessness Headaches Nausea Irritability Sweating Tachycardia Muscle twitches Vivid dream/nightmares
+Synthetic Cannabinoids Potpourri, Bombay B bids - Isms, Spice, K2, Bliss, Black Blue, Fake weed, Genie, Dream, i I (liquid form often used in e-ciga Aroma, Skunk, and a second Characteristics (Designer Drug) A mixture of herbs and spices typically sprayed with a synthetic compound acting as a cannabinoid receptor agonist and primary affects CB1 receptors in the brain.
+Sold legally by stating "not for human consumption" in order to evade legal controls Large group of drugs that act on the cannabinoid receptors that is functionally similar to THC, with some exhibiting 10 to 90 times its potency.
+Risks are increased due to the availability and variability (estimated in the hundreds) of the product, which is available online and at convenience stores and 'head shops'.
+The product has considerable inter-and intra-batch variability in smoking mixtures, both in terms of substances present and their quantity.
+Identification require gas chromatography with mass spectrometry, difficulties arise due to new formulations constantly emerging.
+The initial half-life is over 1-2 hours and elimination half-life exceeds 24-36 hours (longer than THC).
+Product is rapidly adapted by substituting other synthetic cannabinoids that have not yet been banned by existing legislation.
+Presentation during intoxication Common Signs and Symptoms Anxiety Tachycardia Agitation Hypertension High blood pressure Extreme intoxication signs and Seizures Ischemic Strokes Aggressive behaviour Death s of intoxication can include: Psychosis Euphoria Dilated pupils Chest Pain Nausea/Vomiting Mood swings Coughing Red Eyes Alterations in cognitive Functioning Myocardial Infarction Severe Anxiety, Agitation, and paranoia Monitoring and support during intoxication Goal Preserve client safety Assess client's level of disorientation to determine their specific supportive safety requirements Assess / Monitor Obtain substance use history if possible (i.e. type of substance, time of last use, urine sample) Mental status (including risk of harm to self or others, and agitation) Physical status (including vital signs, risk for falls) Supportive Interventions Provide supportive care and reassurance Withdrawal presentation Symptoms may include : Restlessness Headaches Nausea Irritability Sweating Tachycardia Muscle twitches Vivid dream/nightmares